XO Communications

-XO Communications, LLC (previously Nextlink Communications, Concentric Network Corporation and Allegiance Telecom, Inc.) was an American telecommunications company.
-Before being purchased by and later absorbed by Verizon Communications.
+XO Communications, LLC, previously Nextlink Communications, Concentric Network Corporation and Allegiance Telecom, Inc., was an American telecommunications company.
+It was purchased and replaced by Verizon Communications.

+Services

 XO provided managed and converged Internet Protocol (IP) network services for small and medium-sized enterprises.
 XO delivered services through a mix of fiber-based Ethernet and Ethernet over Copper (EoC).
 In addition, the company had external network-to-network interface (E-NNI) agreements with traditional carriers and cable companies.

-Acquisition by Verizon Communications
+Acquisition

 In a news release dated February 22, 2016, Verizon announced plans to acquire XO Communications' "fiber-optic network business."
 In 2017, Verizon completed its $1.8 billion acquisition of XO Communications.
 As of summer 2020 all XO services have been migrated to Verizon.